edenspiekermann-amsterdam/es-corresponding-models/README.md

 Currently the way to create the same model in multiple environments on Contenftul is manually through the website.
 By using migrations in Javascript, we avoid having to manually create the models on the Contentful website every time we change environments or start a new project.

-This allows us to easily use a 'development' environment, or to use our models and content in a new project seamlessly.
+This allows us to easily use a 'development' environment, or to use our models in a new project seamlessly.

-## Major benefit of this framework
+### NPM modules

+This is a future improvement that can be realized with a minimal amount of work.

-The major benefits of the framework is that it allows us to move our models between environments and projects.
+With the current setup it is easy to move models between environments and projects.
+Using NPM modules would make this even easier and also adds dependency and version control.

-We're only a small step from using layout sections as npm-modules.

-This means that you can put a section into npm.
+This would mean that you can put sections into npm.
 Adding a new section to the project would be then as simple as running

 ```
-npm --save install my-section`
+npm --save install my-section
 ```

 It would then add a new folder to your project with the proper boilerplate for